District of Columbia

 1. Sealing by petition

 D.C.
 Code § 16-806, as amended by D.C.
-Law 24-284, authorizes sealing of non-conviction records, all misdemeanor convictions, most felony convictions (except those involving crimes of violence or sexual offenses), all arrests or charges that do not result in conviction, and arrests for being a fugitive from justice. § 16-806(a).
-Non-conviction records may be sealed at disposition; a waiting period of five years after completion of sentence is required for misdemeanor convictions and eight years for all but the most serious violent felony convictions. § 16-806(a)(3).
+Law 24-284 (Second Chance Amendment Act of 2022), authorizes sealing of arrests or charges that do not result in conviction, all misdemeanor convictions, and most felony convictions (except those involving crimes of violence or sexual offenses), and arrests for being a fugitive from justice, effective January 1, 2026. § 16-806(a).
+Non-conviction records may be sealed at disposition; a waiting period of five years after completion of sentence is required for misdemeanor convictions and eight years for all eligible felony convictions. § 16-806(a)(3).
 “Completion of sentence” is defined to mean unconditional discharge, but does not require payment of monetary penalties. § 16-801(2).
 The waiting period applies only to the record for which sealing is sought, and a person need not petition to have all eligible records sealed (as was the case under the 2006 law). § 16-806(h).
 The waiting period may be waived by the prosecutor in writing. § 16-806(e).

 Non-conviction records: Previously, D.C.’s sealing law extended the same burdensome procedures and standards to non-conviction records that applied to sealing of convictions.
 The new D.C. law provides for petition-based sealing for all non-conviction records at disposition, and there are no “disqualifying offenses” that under the old law extended the waiting period for non-conviction records.
 It also eases standards for sealing non-conviction records, notably deleting provisions that invited the court to consider “the weight of the evidence against the person” and any prior sealings of arrest records.